201-seattle-201d61-joseph-zabaleta/201-reading-notes/class-04.md

 ## JS BOOK READINGS

 ### Chapter 3 (first part): “Functions, Methods, and Objects” (pp.86-99 ONLY)

+## Functions

+* What is a function?
+  - It allows you to group a series of statements together to perform a specific task.
+  - When you want to use this function its "called" to action.
+  - Pieces of information are added to a function to be passed through the function statements.
+  - When a function is complete you expect an answer, this is called a return value.

+    To be continued...

 ### Article: “6 Reasons for Pair Programming”